Table of Contents:

 - Committee questions.
 Oral-examination questions are intended to confirm for each committee member that the student is ready to advance to candidacy.
 The written component of the examination may provide a springboard for oral questions, but questions should not be constrained by the boundaries of the written examination.
 It is most important that all committee members are satisfied with their basis for judgment of the student.

 - Grading the examination.
 There are four possible outcomes of the pre-candidacy examination:

 - Conditional pass.
 Generally scored as a passing performance, but with deficiencies in one or more areas.
 Such a score delineates that additional work will be conducted designed to lead to a satisfactory level of knowledge in the judgment of the committee member or members concerned with the areas of specified weakness.
 Once the student meets the conditions, the examination is considered a pass, and further examination is not required.
 The Committee should submit paperwork indicating that the student has met their additional expectations.

 - Conditional fail.
 The candidate fails the examination, but shows sufficient promise for eventual successful completion of the doctorate to justify a second examination.
 The examination normally will be conducted under the guidelines for an original examination.
 No student will be allowed more than one repeat of the oral examination.

 - Fail.
 The candidate may not repeat the pre-candidacy examination and is requested to discontinue the doctoral program.

-Prior to adjournment, committee members will sign the Report on the Preliminary Examination Form and the Chair will officially file all transcripts, records of the examination, and other relevant materials with the Office of Academic Programs.
+- Prior to adjournment, committee members will sign the Report on the Preliminary Examination Form and the Chair/student will submit the form to Jennifer Taylor, the School Registrar, in the Office of Academic Programs.